SmarterHomeLife/iq-icons/README.md

-Set of custom icons for Home Assistant
+Custom icons for Home Assistant